openreports/website/content/en/_index.md

 <br/>

 <p style="line-height:1.5">
- OpenReports allows any Kubernetes controller, policy engine, or scanner can produce reports as a Kubernetes custom resource.
+ OpenReports allows any Kubernetes controller, policy engine, or scanner to produce reports as a Kubernetes custom resource.
 Reports can then be consumed via kubectl, the OpenReports dashboard, or any other Kubernetes client.
 For high performance in large clusters, reports can be offloaded from etcd to a reporting database.
 </p>

 <br/>